petedeng/Intercomparison-of-precipitation-extremes-from-FROGS-and-regional-datasets/README.md

 # Intercomparison-of-precipitation-extremes-from-FROGS-and-regional-datasets
-This repository contains Python functions to generate spatial and time series plots for "Intercomparison of precipitation extremes from the global Frequent Rainfall Observations on GridS (FROGS; Roca et al. 2019) and regional datasets"
+This repository contains Python functions for generating spatial and time series plots for the *"Intercomparison of Precipitation Extremes from the Global Frequent Rainfall Observations on GridS (FROGS; Roca et al., 2019) and Regional Datasets"*, following the work by Alexander et al. (2020).

 # Plotting Functions